isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Javanese Ixora.md

 <section>
   <h4>Sun and soil needs:</h4>
 	<img title="Javanese Ixora bush in flower.
 Photo by Jacqueline Chua." src="/images/Plants/javaneseixora%20(1)_jacquelinechua.jpg">
-  <p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of direct or indirect sunlight</a>.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil but are also tolerant of clayey soils</a>.</p>
+  <p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of direct or indirect sunlight</a>.Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 30cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
+This plant is also tolerant of clayey soils.</p>
 	<br>
 </section>